 Equipment attribute views or SAP characteristics views

-A method compiled to produce a view that contains BRAMS asset data along with start and end chainages relevant to the correct network (street not street suburb), the ‘parent’ asset number (from above views) and the asset number.
+A method compiled to produce a table that contains BRAMS asset data along with start and end chainages relevant to the correct network (street not street suburb), the ‘parent’ asset number (from above views) and the asset number.
 This method must also work for GROUPS such as OPWD.

 The method variables will be BRAMS ASSET TYPE, NETWORK NAME, XSP’s to use and effective date.
 The output view will be named <BRAMS ASSET>_<NETWORK NAME> and contain the following information